Saturday, 31 August 2024

 We never hear what action Captain Harville was engaged in.
 Perhaps captains Wentworth and Benwick were also engaged in one or some of those actions listed above?
 They appear to be a band of brothers and have a very close friendship probably forged in the heat of battles and training and the patronage system.
 Patrionage was the way Royal Naval promotions worked in the 18th century.

-As well as her fictional Royal Naval Officers Jane had two brothers, Francis and Charles, who were also in the Royal Navy and rose through the ranks from Midshipmen to Admirals at the end of their long careers.
-Then of course there were the wives.
+As well as her fictional Royal Naval Officers Jane's two brothers, Francis and Charles, were also in the Royal Navy and rose through the ranks.
+Then there were the wives.
 Captain Harvilles wife was called Mary.
 By the end of the novel Anne Elliot and Captain Wentworth marry and Captain Benwick marries Louisa Musgrove.
-The wives of 18th century Royal Naval Officers wives have been termed, "Shore Wives."
+The wives of 18th century Royal Naval Officers have been termed, "Shore Wives."

 CAPTAIN WENTWORTH’S WOUND